Skip to content

 4. Compile program

-Here we use nvhpc MPI wrapper to compile.
+Here we use the NVHPC MPI wrapper to compile.
 The two environment variables we set earlier (cuincdir and culibdir) are used to let the compile step know where to find the relevant CUDA header and library files.
 The CUDA runtime library (cudart) is added as a location for finding CUDA functions the code utilizes.

 mpicc test.c -I${cuincdir} -L${culibdir} -lcudart